 The director of the Onondaga County Department of Emergency Management Fire Bureau oversees mutual aid and training in Onondaga County.
 Mutual aid reciprocal agreements are established for personnel and equipment between county fire departments.
-Central dispatching through the county's emergencycenter facilitates this function.
+Central dispatching through the county's emergency center triangulates this function.